When Large Language Models are Reliable for Judging Empathic Communication: Abstract

 Given these mixed prior findings, LLM's reliability specifically for annotating empathic communication compared to human (expert and crowd) benchmarks remains largely unexplored and calls for systematic investigation.
-Our research addresses this gap, motivated by the need for a reliable and scalable method for creating accountability and transparency into how LLM communicate with humans.
+Our research addresses this gap, motivated by the need for a reliable and scalable method for creating accountability and transparency into how LLMs communicate with humans.
 Specifically, we investigate how reliably experts, crowds, and LLMs evaluate empathic communication in text-based conversations across four different frameworks and conversational contexts.
 By collecting 1050 annotations each from three different experts, a variable numbers of crowdworkers, and three different state-of-the-art LLMs, we contextualize LLMs' performance relative to experts and crowds across multiple contexts.
-This rigorous evaluation of LLMs-as-judge against inter-rater reliability of experts and crowds as opposed to the traditional approach of assuming a ground truth annotation reveals blind spots in this setting that emerge in evaluations using standard classification metrics.
+This rigorous evaluation of LLMs-as-judge against inter-rater reliability of experts and crowds reveals blind spots that would otherwise emerge when applying classification metrics to assumed ground truth annotations.
 Finally, we highlight the reliability (or lack thereof) of each sub-component of each framework and offer a qualitative analysis that reveals where disagreements tends to arise.